Michael Whaley

-Michael Whaley is an American film and television actor.
+Michael Whaley is an American film and television actor and director.
 He graduated from Culver City High School in 1980.
 Some of his most known characters are Dr. Wesley 'Wes' Hayes on Sisters, Det.
 Nathan Brubaker on Profiler, Detective Paul Armstrong on Early Edition, Bulldog's producer Pete on Frasier, and Detective Paul Bernstein on CSI: Miami.

+He is the director of Fair Game (2006).